 - Your host should provide an orientation about the general rules for safety.

 - Watch your steps to avoid tripping on sidewalks and curbs or related accidents.

 - Get familiar with general household rules or surroundings.
 For example, learn how to operate the hot water faucet, as not knowing how to control hot water in the shower can lead to burns/injury.

 - The host should provide this information to their visiting guests.

 - Eat healthy food that is safe for you to avoid medical situations.
 For example, a diabetic person should follow their diet strictly.

 - Eating out very often can lead to medical problems for older individuals.

 - The host should pay attention and be careful for these things when their parents are visiting them.

 - Stay active.
 Go for a walk or any physical activity.
 Remain healthy by adopting a physical and active lifestyle.

-- The host should guide their guests and take them for a walk or any other activity, especially if the guests are their parents or relatives.
+- The host should guide their guests and take them for walks or any other such activities, especially if the guests are their parents or relatives.